 This room reminds Louis that Louis had Europe’s leading army and his reign came with lots of expensive wars.
 Here, you can see the paintings of Louis bestowing an olive branch on Europe as his queen cradling their baby twin daughters.

 In the Peace room, peace was granted to Germany, Holland, and Spain as cupid play with discarded weapons and swords are pounded into violins.

-King Louis XIV commissioned the gardens in 1661 and considered this to be as important as the palace.
+King Louis XIV commissioned the gardens in 1661 and considered this as important as the palace.
 The Garden of Versailles was designed by André Le Nôtre, a famous landscape master.

 The construction and renovation of the gardens lasted for many years.
 The items here include fountains, small gardens, sculptures, paths, etc. All items are designed and arranged harmoniously and reasonably.

 At the rear of the garden is the Grand Canal, where during the Louis XIV period, sailboats were set up in the canal to conduct sea battles, and gondolas and sailboats were arranged to simulate the landscape of the Venice canal.

 Nowadays people can also enjoy the scenery by boating on the canal for 13 euros/half-hour and 17 euros/hour.

 Built in 1687 by Louis XIV, the interior decoration is relatively simple.
 In the days of Louis XIV, the King was sometimes tired of the luxurious Versailles and would live here too.
 From 1805 to 1815, Napoleon used to live here.

 The RER C line links central Paris with the Versailles Rive Gauche station—five minutes from the palace on foot.

 Trains also run from Paris Montparnasse to Versailles Chantiers and from Paris Saint Lazare to Versailles Rive-Droite—each a 10-minute walk from the palace.